Why Should Marketers Target the Subconscious Mind?

 What directs our attention to brands?

-This suggests our subconscious brain is hardwired to automatically search for opportunities to satisfy psychological needs and make decisions that are in our best interest.
+This suggests our subconscious brain automatically searches for opportunities to satisfy psychological needs and make decisions that are in our best interest.
 It is at the very heart of our decision making.
-When our brain identifies a good opportunity it generates a positive emotion and the brain automatically seeks a decision to enable need fulfilment.
+When our brain identifies a good opportunity it generates a positive emotion.
+The brain automatically seeks a decision to enable need fulfilment.

 Implication for CRO: